fMeow/maybe-async-rs/README.md

 These procedural macros can be applied to the following codes:
 - trait item declaration
-- trait implmentation
+- trait implementation
 - function definition
 - struct definition

 **RECOMMENDATION**: Enable **resolver ver2** in your crate, which is introduced in Rust 1.51.
-If not, two crates in dependency with conflict version (one async and another blocking) can fail complilation.
+If not, two crates in dependency with conflict version (one async and another blocking) can fail compilation.

-## Motivation
+### Motivation

 The async/await language feature alters the async world of rust.
 Comparing with the map/and_then style, now the async code really resembles